 I would like to thank everyone for following my Bartender Takeover.
 This is my last post for now and it has been an honor to be featured.
 I am eagerly waiting for the moment I can serve you all behind the bar again at Zaragoza.

 Even though the restaurant is closed, I have been working with Zaragoza Bartender/DJ Christian Mendoza to build a new Cocktail Menu for when we reopen.
-I also took some time to build a creative studio space in my home and plan to host a Facebook Live Mixology/Cocktail Q&A and Dance Party Happy Hour this coming Friday April 17th (more info in comments).
+I also took some time to build a creative studio space in my home.
+My friend suggested I should get acrylic prints, you know because huge acrylic prints make a statement!
+They would look really good in the background when I host a Facebook Live Mixology/Cocktail Q&A and Dance Party Happy Hour this coming Friday, April 17th (more info in comments).

 Since I’ve been working so much with Christian, I decided to share one of his recipes that I think you’ll enjoy.
 It’s called The Litchfield Tisane and here’s how Christian describes it: